zengelan/eks-workshop/content/040_shiftleft/220_configurejenkins/040configurejenkins3.md

 ![Enable Shift Left](/images/mfe/enableshiftleft.png?classes=border,shadow)

-**Repeat these steps for the Medium and Hard projects**
+**IMPORTANT: Repeat these steps for the Medium and Hard projects**

-## You have successfully configured Jenkins to work with MVISION Cloud!
+You have successfully configured Jenkins to work with MVISION Cloud!
 Please move on to the next section to configure MVISION Cloud policies.